z6wdc/automatic-sending/README.md

 Collect the company data.

-## web
+## script

-The UI interface for interacting with the server
+The script to execute the whole flow.

 ## server

-Recieve the data and generate the result
+- Store the user data.

+- Get the contact page URL from the main page URL.

+- Get the contact page input tag from the contact page.

+- Label the input tag in the contact page.

 ## model

-- Classify the DOM element at the main page
+- Classify the DOM element at the main page.

-- Classify the DOM element at the contact page